 - Greek Yogurt

-If you are looking for tons of great recipes that are designed specifically for breastfeeding moms, make sure you check out our Breastfeeding Meal Plan.
-It has tons of recipes, shopping lists, and the meals laid out for you.
+If you are looking for tons of great recipes designed specifically for breastfeeding moms, make sure you check out our Breastfeeding Meal Plan.
+It has tons of recipes, shopping lists, and meals laid out for you.

 What ingredients to avoid?

 While most protein powder is fine for breastfeeding mothers, try and stay away from powders that include: